obaidulnasir/obaidulnasir/README.md

 - 👋 Hi, I’m @obaidulnasir
 - 👀 I’m interested in javascript
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning NodeJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...